-To demonstrate that the network is truly learning a language-like transformation in a context, figure 7 shows that it generalizes learned, structure-sensitive transformations to new representations.
+To demonstrate that the network is truly learning a languagelike transformation in a context, figure 7 shows that it generalizes learned, structure-sensitive transformations to new representations.
 This demonstrates that the system has learned a systematic regularity.
 That is, it can transform the structured representation based solely on the syntax of that representation.

 This simulation is similar to that presented previously, except the context signal is kept constant and there are three separate rules that are presented to BioSLIE.
 During the learning 'on' phase, the rules Implies(a,b) and Implies(c,d) along with their expected answers are presented to the network.
 The learning is then turned off, and it is presented with Implies(e,f).
 As expected, since the context is the same as the previous examples, the same transformation is applied, and BioSLIE infers that e and f are the expected answer.
 In the last quarter of the simulation, no rule is presented and thus no answer is produced (i.e., all similarity measures are very low).
+The similarity measures of the top three most similar vectors in the clean-up memory are displayed to demonstrate that the top two responses are the appropriate answers in this context.